lynsei/dockistry/README.md

  *** note: this is an early-stage project and has not yet been merged into this public repo.  but we are actively looking for people who build react apps on various platorms and frameworks to participate by contributing their own config repos (docker-composed 2.0).

 > Dockistry provides a platform agnostic, fullstack deployment solution for web based apps and apis using 12-factor, Reactology, and Continuous Integration (SOA).

+### modular and no-bullshit
+All stacks are 100% SSL-LE, Docker-composed, in modular-fork format.
+You just pick the repositories you want, and use the YAML config they supply.
+That means they can easily be joined together in various configs with various UI, datagrids, cdnJS, NPM, Bower, Yeoman, JSPM, Go-lang, RVM, and other dependency management tools.
+No limitations on language or platform but obviously we lean towards NodeJS and Go with Citus/Postgre or Mysql/Aurora.

 # about